tobiaskortus/covid19-search/web_application/backend/README.md

 getKeyphrasesFromMongodb = (query, dbo) => {...}
 ```

 In order to improve the performance of these operations, expecially when loading different pages for the same search query, a additional in-memory cache is implemented using a redis database.
-Hereby the processed result of a search query is stored in the redis cache using the `addDataToCache` function in order to seed up future requests which can be fetched using the `getDataFromCache` function.
+Hereby the processed result of a search query is stored in the redis cache using the `addDataToCache` function in order to seed up future requests which can be utilized using the `getDataFromCache` function.

 ```javascript